axelerant/Reading-The-Pragmatic-Programmer/Chapter-1.md

  ### Involve Your Users in the Trade-Off

  - We usually focus on "what" they want but not on "how" good they want it to be?
- - Give your users to decide what is good enough for their needs.
+ - Give your users opportunity to decide what is good enough for their needs.
  - Let them choose the tradeoffs - of course with a lot of explanation
  - Sometimes there are no choices or tradeoffs to make and that is ok
- - With marketing promises, end user plans based on delivery schedule and company's cash flow constraints it is unprofessional to promise impossible time scales and cut basic engineering corners to meet a deadline.
+ - With marketing promises, end user plans based on delivery schedule and company's cash flow constraints, it is unprofessional to promise impossible time scales and cut basic engineering corners to meet a deadline.
  - Discuss the scope and quality of the system you produce as part of system requirements

  > Make Quality a Requirements Issue